intelligentplant/AppStoreConnect.Adapters/docs/tutorials/mqtt-adapter/README.md

 [MQTTnet](https://github.com/dotnet/MQTTnet) is used to connect to the MQTT broker.

+### MQTT Message Processing

 The `InitMqttClientAsync` method connects to the MQTT broker and subscribes to the topics specified in the adapter's runtime options.
 This method is called when the adapter's `StartAsync` method is called, and also whenever the adapter's options are modified at runtime.

 The `OnMessageReceivedAsync` method processes messages received from the MQTT broker.
 The message payload is initially converted to a string.
 If that string can be parsed to a valid `double` value, the tag value emitted for the message will be numeric; otherwise, the string value of the message is emitted.

 When an MQTT message is processed, a tag definition will be created if one does not already exist for the message's topic.
-Tag definitions are not persisted between restarts of the adapter host application.
+Tag definitions are **not** persisted between restarts of the adapter host application, since the tags will be automatically recreated at startup when messages are received from the MQTT broker.
+If we really wanted to persist the tag definitions (and the last-received values for each tag) we could do so by passing the `IKeyValueStore` service to the adapter's constructor and then passing the service into the constructors for the `TagManager` and `SnapshotTagValueManager` helper classes.

+### Monitoring Changes to Adapter Options

 The adapter constructor accepts an `IOptionsMonitor<MyAdapterOptions>` parameter.
-This allows the adapter's settings in `adaptersettings.json` to be modified at runtime and the adapter will automatically reconfigure itself to use the updated settings.
+Since `IOptionsMonitor<T>` supports change notifications, this allows the adapter's settings in `adaptersettings.json` to be modified at runtime and the adapter will automatically reconfigure itself to use the updated settings.
+Runtime changes are handled by overriding the `OnOptionsChange` method from the `AdapterBase<TAdapterOptions>` base class.

+### Telemetry

 The `MyAdapter` class creates a static metric counter that is incremented every time a message is received from the MQTT broker.
 The counter can be observed via the [dotnet-counters](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-counters) tool (by observing the `IntelligentPlant.AppStoreConnect.Adapter:mqtt.messages_received` counter) or via the adapter host's Prometheus scraping endpoint at `/metrics`.